-Discussions swirl on Trump’s removal after chaos at Capitol
+Lawmakers openly discuss ousting Trump, possible impeachment

-WASHINGTON (AP) — Lawmakers in both parties and members of President Donald Trump’s own administration were engaged in discussions on removing Trump from power following the insurrection in the Capitol by his supporters.
+WASHINGTON (AP) — Lawmakers of both parties raised the prospect Thursday of ousting President Donald Trump from office, and House Speaker Nancy Pelosi said that if he wasn’t removed, the House may move forward with a second impeachment.

-The lawmakers and officials were discussing the efforts even though Trump has less than two weeks in office.
-The talks began Wednesday afternoon as Trump first refused to forcefully condemn the violence and then excused the assault on the Capitol.
-Senior Trump administration officials began the discussions about the need to invoke Section 4 of the 25th Amendment — the forceful removal of Trump from power by his own Cabinet.
+Though Trump has less than two weeks in office, lawmakers and even some in his administration began discussing the issue Wednesday afternoon as Trump first refused to forcefully condemn the violent assault on the U.S. Capitol by a mob of his supporters, and then appeared to excuse it.

+Senior Trump administration officials raised the possibility of invoking Section 4 of the 25th Amendment — the forceful removal of Trump from power by his own Cabinet.

+Pelosi told a news conference she is waiting for a decision from Vice President Mike Pence and other Cabinet officials.
+She challenged several of them by name, including Secretary of State Mike Pompeo and Treasury Secretary Steve Mnuchin.

+“Do they stand by these actions?”
+Pelosi asked.
+“Are they ready to say that for the next 13 days this dangerous man can do further harm to our country?”

+Pelosi said “a threshold was crossed of such magnitude” that Trump should not allowed to make any decisions.

+There did to be public support for the move, for now, among members of Trump’s Cabinet, especially after Transportation Secretary Elaine Chao resigned in protest Thursday following the Capitol attack.
+But officials across the government went so far as to study up on the procedures for declaring Trump “unable to discharge the powers and duties of his office.”

-According two people involved in the talks, staff-level discussions on the matter took place across multiple departments and even parts of the White House.
-No member of the Cabinet has publicly expressed support for the move — which would make Vice President Mike Pence the acting president — though several were believed to be sympathetic to the notion, believing Trump is too volatile in his waning days before President-elect Joe Biden’s inauguration on Jan.
+According two people involved in the administration talks, staff-level discussions on the matter took place across multiple departments and even parts of the White House.
+No member of the Cabinet has publicly expressed support for the move — which would make Pence the acting president — though several were believed to be sympathetic to the notion, believing Trump is too volatile in his waning days before President-elect Joe Biden’s inauguration on Jan.
 20.

-There did not appear to be public support for the move among members of Trump’s Cabinet, especially after Transportation Secretary Elaine Chao resigned in protest Thursday following the Capitol attack.
-But officials across the government went so far as to study up on the procedures for declaring Trump “unable to discharge the powers and duties of his office.”

 Under the 25th Amendment, Trump could dispute his Cabinet’s finding, but the Cabinet could quickly reaffirm its position, keeping Pence in power while the question fell to lawmakers.